Bill Downs: On the Western Front

 During the Battle of Arnhem Downs and Cronkite were stranded at the front line near Eindhoven during a sudden air raid, and were soon separated from one another in a forest during a German air raid.
 After much searching Cronkite concluded that Downs was likely dead, and he made his way back to Allied territory in Brussels.
 He discovered Downs at the Hotel Metropole and angrily asked why he had not looked for him.
 Downs replied that he had searched for a long time before ultimately realizing that yelling "Cronkite!
 Cronkite!" sounded like the German word for sickness, and that he figured he would be taken to a Berlin hospital if he kept it up, to which Cronkite laughed.

 After months of following the Allied advance, he experienced a temporary bout of battle fatigue after the major defeat at Arnhem.
 He felt disillusioned by what he saw as indifference among the people at home who seemed to carry on as if nothing happened.
 To recover, he returned to London and stayed at Murrow's apartment before heading back to the front.
 He later joined Murrow and several other of the Boys in a visit to the death camps at Auschwitz.
 The experience provoked increasing anti-German sentiment among the men, including Murrow, who was strongly rebuked by Richard C. Hottelet for remarking that "there were twenty million Germans too many in the world."
 By 1945 the Murrow Boys had grown notably more disillusioned after witnessing years of combat, with Bill Downs saying later, "By the time the war ended, all our idealism was gone...Our crusade had been won, but our white horses had been shot out from under us."

 In March 1945, Downs and correspondents from the other major networks drew lots in Paris to determine who would parachute into Berlin during the first phase of the battle and deliver the first broadcast in the event that the Western Allies reached the city first.
 Despite never having jumped from a plane, Downs received the assignment, and the broadcast was to be pooled among all networks.
 The plans were ultimately canceled upon the Soviet capture of the city.

 In late March, Downs, Hottelet, and Murrow covered the crossing of the Rhine from the air.
 Downs was the first correspondent to broadcast from Hamburg after its surrender on May 3, 1945.
 One day later he delivered an eyewitness account of the German unconditional surrender to Field Marshal Bernard Montgomery at Lüneburg Heath.
-Downs described the Spitfires and Typhoons overhead flying north in pursuit of Germans reportedly attempting to escape to Nazi-occupied Norway, Sweden, and Denmark.
+Downs described the Spitfires and Typhoons overhead flying north in pursuit of Germans reportedly attempting to escape to German-occupied Norway, Sweden, and Denmark.
 As Montgomery approached the German delegates with the surrender papers in hand, he said to reporters out of the corner of his mouth, "This is the moment."
 Downs received the National Headliner's Club Award for the report.